reeannvirginia/react-app-challenge/README.md

 ### Styling

-- The app uses both global styles for animations and scss modules to avoid conflicting classnames and co-locating styles.
+- The app uses both global styles for animations and scss modules to avoid conflicting classnames and benefit from co-location.
-- React Transition Group is used to track the component's mounting and unmounting status for more granular css animations
+- React Transition Group is used to track the component's mounting and unmounting status for more granular css animations.
 - There are small style discrepancies from the mock to help showcase some of my animation skills.
 In a professional scenario I would consult the PMs or designers beforehand.

 ### Routing